mories76/terraform-provider-ardoq/docs/index.md

 # Ardoq Provider

-This is a pre-release of this provder.
+->This is a pre-release of this provder.
 Documentation is actively being worked on.
 (July/early August 2021)

 The Ardoq provider provides resources to interact with the Ardoq API